axibase/atsd-use-cases/Chart_of_the_Day/life-expectancy/README.md

 **Compunded Annual Rate of Change**

-Because changes in life expectancy may change dramtically from year to year, compounding the annual rate of change is useful to smooth such volatility.
+Because changes in life expectancy may fluctuate dramtically from year to year, compounding the annual rate of change is useful to smooth such volatility.

 ![](images/comp-life-exp.png)
 [![](images/button-new.png)](https://trends.axibase.com/af7905a1#fullscreen)